 National Strategy for the Arctic Region

 On 10 May 2013, President Barack Obama signed the National Strategy for the Arctic Region.
-The United States is pleased to join our Arctic Council colleagues Canada, Norway, Denmark, Iceland, Finland, Russia, and Sweden in articulating our strategic priorities for this critical region of the world.
+The United States joined Arctic Council colleagues Canada, Norway, Denmark, Iceland, Finland, Russia, and Sweden in articulating the country's strategic priorities for this critical region of the world.

 The Administration solicited input from Alaska Natives, the State of Alaska and others as it was developing the National Strategy for the Arctic.
 Successful implementation of the National Strategy will depend upon active engagement with Alaska Natives, the State of Alaska and other key stakeholders.
 In particular, proceeding with the stewardship of Arctic resources under an Integrated Arctic Management approach requires meaningful, up-front input by the State, Alaska Natives, and others.
-As a further demonstration of its commitment to such input, Administration officials will be hosting roundtable discussions in Alaska in the coming weeks to determine how best to move forward with the implementation of the concepts laid out in this National Strategy.
+As a further demonstration of its commitment to such input, Administration officials have hosted roundtable discussions in Alaska to determine how best to move forward with the implementation of the concepts laid out in this National Strategy.

 The National Science Foundation is pleased to have participated in the development of the National Strategy for the Arctic Region.
 The release of the Arctic Strategy is timely and builds on collaborations underway across government to identify and address priorities associated with environmental changes in this important region and implications for Arctic residents, the U.S. as an Arctic nation, and the world.
 One such effort is the Interagency Arctic Research Policy Committee, which is chaired by the director of NSF.
 Read more about NSF Arctic activities.